corwest/Corwest-OI-Mods/README.md

 My name is Corey [@corwest](http://openinspired.org/user/corwest/) and this is my collection of files from the [Open inspired Project](http://openinspired.org/).
 Please visit the [Forums over at OI](http://openinspired.org/forum/) and become a member and contribute!

+# GPL

+These files are covered under GPL V3.
+You are free to use, share, or modify as you wish.
+The only request is that you give credit to those who have created them and point people to the [OI Forums](http://openinspired.org/forum/) to see the real magic taking gplace.

 # Printing

 **Conversion** - I may add stl versions later on but until I do, these step/stp files must be converted to stl format for printing. any cad software can accomplish this.
 I use Autodesk 123D Design and Fusion360.